 Billboard skins, banners, truck tarpaulins and grain covers.
 These are a few of the common uses of PVC coated polyester fabric.
 Durable, light weight, water tight, with good tensile strength, vinyl coated fabric protects against weather and damage.
+For the majority of coated fabric appliactions the vinyl is impregnated into the fabric, this then gives the finished article the strength needed for its end use, such as truck tarpaulins which act as the walls for the trailer.
 However, the combination of two plastics as woven fabric (PVC and PE) makes recycling difficult.

 Currently in Australia, virtually all this material goes to landfill after years of service.

-Determined to find a solution, the Vinyl Council is working with a range of partners in Australia.
 It is estimated that 1.2million m2 of billboard skins are landfilled every year in in Australia.
 In additional, 4,000 tonnes of grain covers reach the end of their life in the agricultural sector every year.
+Determined to find a solution, the Vinyl Council is working with a range of partners in Australia.

 In 2014, the Vinyl Council teamed up with Monash University and, with a Victorian Future Designers Grant, engaged four students to explore the recycling dilemma of finding an effective technology to reprocess the composite material and finding products that can absorb the recyclates.

 Along with an expert team of product suppliers, manufacturers and reprocessors, the students explored a wide variety of processes including heat rolling, vacuum forming and pulverising.
 The project succeeded in identifying a number of potential applications ranging from 'pelt' for furniture to floor covering, and moulded components for complex products.